appdotnet/piha/README.md

 # Piha: ADN Social Buttons

+We wanted to make our social buttons as flexible as possible, so instead of forcing you to use our hosted version of them, we are opening them up so you can self host them.
+Below we've documented how to deploy them to 2 different services: Heroku and AWS.

+Of course, we still have a hosted version you can use if you don't want to go through the process of setting it up yourself.

 Instead of forcing everyone to run code hosted on our servers we decided to do something new with social buttons.
-You can host these buttons your self.
+You can host these buttons yourself.
 We have even created and two different hosting methods: heroku, and aws.
-Also, if you decide that you would rather not host these buttons your self, you can use our hosted version.
+Also, if you decide that you would rather not host these buttons yourself, you can use our hosted version.

 ## The Buttons

 To insert a button into a webpage you will start by creating an anchor tag.
-Even if the javascript doesn't load this anchor tag should still be able complete the action it was intended for.
+Even if the javascript doesn't load this anchor tag should still be able to complete the action it was intended for.

 To configure the button you will add a number of data attributes to the anchor tag.
 There are a few common attributes and some that are specific to each button.